 At Exmouth District High School, we provide a high-quality teaching and learning experience that prepares our students to achieve in their chosen pathway.
 We have embarked on a journey towards a consistent, explicit approach to teaching, ensuring that our students receive the best possible education driven by our own BEACON Instructional Model and aligned with the Western Australian curriculum.

-At Exmouth District High School, we believe in engaging lessons that utilise an explicit approach to teaching.
+At Exmouth District High School, we believe in engaging lessons that utilize an explicit approach to teaching.
 By focusing on critical content and reducing the cognitive load on students, we ensure that learning is effective and meaningful.
 Our teachers carefully design lessons that are clear, structured, and focused on key concepts, allowing students to grasp complex ideas.
 Through this approach, we aim to enhance student understanding and retention, leading to deeper learning experiences.

 The BEACON Instructional Model ensures lessons are well structured and focussed on key concepts.
 The key elements motivate students to participate and achieve success.